Use this opportunity to share your IPM work!

 - The abstract must contain an accurate summary of the work and be clear, concise and unambiguous.

 - All projects must be completed at the time of application.
 The printed poster is not needed until the time of the conference.

 - Entries may not be taken from previously published papers or presented posters.

 - The project or research described in student posters must reflect work done primarily by the student.

-- Click here to view an abstract example (available soon).
+- Click here to view a sample abstract (PDF).

 Instructions for Submission

 - Poster Title: The title should not exceed 100 characters.
 Please capitalize the first letter of the first word ONLY, except acronyms or abbreviations in which upper or lower case letters are essential; NOT ALL CAPS.

 - Author(s) Names: Names should be written as first name, middle initial (if needed), last name.
 Please indicate the presenting author with an "*" at the front of the name.
 Include the email address of the presenting author.

 - Author Information: Include departments/institutions/companies, city, state/province, and country (if not USA) as shown on the example (available soon).
 Do NOT include street addresses or zip/postal code.
 If authors are from different institutions, please identify with a number (1,2,3...) following the name.
 Since superscript may not transmit correctly, use the number sign (#) before and after the identifying numbers, e.g. #1#.
 Superscript formatting will be done for you.
 Posters submitted as Student Project Posters must have students listed as the primary author(s) and supervisory faculty listed last.